boof/shinsei/README.md

 ## Thanks

 * libnova contributors
-* all the people behind FFI
+* all the people working on Ruby and FFI
 * [fork](http://fork.de)